addramir/cGWASdata/README.md

 - figure2_corrplot.R: in case you want to produce the same beautiful pictures as Figure 2, feel free to use some code of this script ;)

-- exact_cGWAS.R: the main function for calculation of cGWAS using uGWAS results and correlation matrices.
+- exact_cGWAS_functions.R: the main function for calculation of cGWAS using uGWAS results and correlation matrices.
 All descriptions are in file.